centre-for-language-evolution/simlang2021/index.md

 You can attempt the programming practical on your own, but we will be providing drop-in labs at set times each week on Teams where you can come and get our help to figure out problems.
 You should come to the drop-in labs if you need help with a specific problem, but you are also welcome to just turn up in drop-in labs to hang out and work through things on your own with us in the background - some people find that having set times helps them focus.

-The drop-in lab times are as follows in weeks 2-11:
+You will be assigned a lab group that will take place at one of the following times in weeks 2-11:
 - Thursdays, 9am-11am
 - Thursdays, 1pm-3pm
 - Fridays, 9am-11am
+- Fridays, 2pm-4pm

 The drop-in labs happen on Teams. *You will be assigned a lab time and a tutor during week 1*, you can drop in at any time during your session and ask questions, get help with the programming practicals, or just hang out.
 You can come as much or as little as you want: we'll be sad if we never see you, but you'll probably be sad if you see us too much.